 From Cholpon Ata we took a marshrutka to Bishkek, had lunch there, walked a bit, and then took a plane to Osh.
 We spent the whole afternoon walking around.

 It was our last day of the trip, and in the evening, we had a flight back.
 From Tashkent.
 A little far from Osh, but what could possibly happen.
 Right?
 Wrong.

 We took a shared taxi to the border with Uzbekistan.
 We already crossed it once, and it was a neutral experience, so we hoped this time would be the same.
 It wasn’t.
-The border was full of small traders, who were used to cross it good old Soviet style – over your dead body.
+The border was full of small traders, who were used to cross it good old Soviet-style – over your dead body.
 Literally.
 Forget about the lines; the strongest wins the competition.
-The political atmosphere in Kyrgyzstan was much more citizen – friendly than in Uzbekistan, and we guess the traders felt it too.
-We understood that with our please/thank you attitude we won’t get to Uzbekistan anytime soon.
-So we used the elbow method and reached the Uzbek custom, where we spent another hour waiting for the officers to go through our luggage in search for some dangerous objects.
-Like Bible, for example.
+The political atmosphere in Kyrgyzstan was much more citizen-friendly than in Uzbekistan, and we guess the traders felt it too.
+We understood that with our please/thank you attitude, we won’t get to Uzbekistan anytime soon.
+So we used the elbow method and reached the Uzbek custom, where we spent another hour waiting for the officers to go through our luggage in search of some dangerous objects.
+Like the Bible, for example.
 Not kidding here, the questions about the Bible were asked several times.
 When it was clear that we weren’t a threat to Uzbek religious beliefs, the officers let us in.

 From Fergana, we took another shared taxi to Kokand, where we visited the Khan Palace and walked a bit around the town.
 After that again we took a shared taxi to Tashkent and, fortunately, managed to catch our flight home.

 The whole day of relaxing at the beautiful lake with the snow-covered mountains around.